fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **type:** standardTransformFunction

 **Description:** Transforms an object of objects into an array of objects, by deindexing the object keys.
 The objects within the output object, will each contain a de-indexed key as an extra item, with the key for that new item being defined by the `key` parameter.

 A brief illustration of this is given here:

 ```
 input: {
     "cat": { name: "CATTOO" },
     "mouse": { name: "MAUS" }
 }
 output: [
     { name: "CATTOO", animal: "cat" },
     { name: "MAUS", animal: "mouse" }
 ]
 ```

-In the above case, the `key` option would be "animal".
-The outer key-names are added to their respective object as an entry with a key "animal"
+In the above case, the `key` option would be `animal`.
+The outer key-names are added to their respective object as an entry with a key `animal`

 Besides the `key` and standard `input`/`inputPath` options, the deindexIntoArrayByKey transform allows optionally for a `innerValue`, which allows one do transforms on the values of the resulting output object.
 Note that within this `innerValue`, all `inputPath` (and other *Path declarations) are relative to the path defined by the `inputPath` of the deindexIntoArrayByKey transform.